Impact

 Risk and Exploitability

-No EPSS score is published, and the vulnerability is not listed in the CISA KEV catalog, indicating that public exploitation has not yet been observed or reported.
+The EPSS score is <1%, and the CVSS score is 7.5, indicating a high severity vulnerability that is currently unlikely to be publicly exploited.
+The vulnerability is not listed in the CISA KEV catalog, supporting the premise that no public exploitation has yet been observed.
 The attack vector is inferred to be via 5G network communication; an attacker able to send specially crafted NAS registration accept messages over a 5G NR link could trigger the DoS.
 The risk is primarily availability loss, while confidentiality and integrity remain unaffected.

 OpenCVE Enrichment